 In addition to actual costs, here are some of the key elements of monitoring sponsored projects:

 - No Cost Extensions

 - Change in Principal Investigator (PI)

 - Early Termination of an Award

 Cornell University expects costs to be charged to the appropriate sponsored project account when first incurred.
-There are circumstances in which it may be necessary to transfer expenditures to or from a sponsored account subsequent to the initial recording of the charge in the general ledger.
-Reviewing sponsored project account activity should include determining that charges are reasonable, allowable, and directly support the scope of work for the project.
+Some circumstances may require transferring expenditures to or from a sponsored account after the initial charge is recorded in the general ledger.
+Reviewing sponsored project account activity should include determining that charges are reasonable, allowable and that they directly support the scope of work for the project.
 To be allowable, the transfer request must be timely, fully documented, conform to university and sponsor allowability standards, and have appropriate authorization.